dsb-lab/CellBasedModels.jl/README.md

  - Death events
  - Randomly selected pairwise interactions

 The created models can run the simulations both in CPU and CUDA GPU thanks to the CUDA.jl.
-The possibility to run in the simulations in GPU makes it possible to run in a resonable time simulations with a huge number of particles.
+The possibility to run in the simulations in GPU makes it possible to run in a resonable time simulations with a huge number of particles in modest computers while allowing to move the simulations to CPU clusters.

 ## Installation